RaviTambade/AspnetMarchWeekend25/Notes/Week1/week1.md

 ## 🌐 Chapter 1: Understanding FullStack

-Aarav’s mentor once told him:
+Abhay’s mentor once told him:

 > “A FullStack Developer is like a chef who doesn’t just know how to cook the main dish but also knows how to bake the bread, design the menu, manage the orders, and run the kitchen.”

-So Aarav learned:
+So Abhay learned:

 * **UI Development** 🍱: Building beautiful, user-friendly interfaces.
 * **App Development** 🔧: Writing backend logic and APIs.